 | Professor Linn M. Swanson

 Health care organizations can face a broad array of ethical issues and often the chief compliance officer is called on to publicize and monitor the organization’s code of ethics, vision, and values, as well as oversee the training of employees.
 In health care compliance, ethical issues can be especially challenging.
 Health care organizations are also businesses and the tension between business decisions and health decisions creates many of the topics we will discuss in this ethics course.
 This course will cover organizational ethics, mission and values, professional judgment, core values and managing conflict, and health care ethics and business decisions.
+In order to receive credit for this course, you must achieve at least a grade of B (3.0).

 - Hospitals and Providers (Instructor: Faccenda): This seminar will provide an overview of the compliance function in a hospital as well as in a large provider’s office.
 It will look at challenges and best practices in implementing and measuring compliance with Medicare conditions of participation and payment, survey and certification requirements, HIPAA, Stark, anti-kickback, professional relations, coding obligations and guidelines, and quality.